mdn/content/files/en-us/learn/javascript/asynchronous/index.md

 - [Introducing asynchronous JavaScript](/en-US/docs/Learn/JavaScript/Asynchronous/Introducing)
   - : In this article, we'll learn about **synchronous** and **asynchronous** programming, why we often need to use asynchronous techniques, and the problems related to the way asynchronous functions have historically been implemented in JavaScript.
 - [How to use promises](/en-US/docs/Learn/JavaScript/Asynchronous/Promises)
-  - : We introduce promises and show how to use promise-based APIs.
-We also introduce the `async` and `await` keywords.
+  - : Here we'll introduce promises and show how to use promise-based APIs.
+We'll also introduce the `async` and `await` keywords.
 - [Implementing a promise-based API](/en-US/docs/Learn/JavaScript/Asynchronous/Implementing_a_promise-based_API)
   - : We outline how to implement your own promise-based API.
 - [Introducing workers](/en-US/docs/Learn/JavaScript/Asynchronous/Introducing_workers)